django/deps/draft/0000-background-workers.rst

 DatabaseBackend
    This backend uses the Django ORM as a task store.
 This backend will support all features, and should be considered production-grade.

+DummyBackend
+   This backend doesn't execute tasks at all, and instead stores the ``Task`` objects in memory.
+This backend is mostly useful in tests.

 Tasks
 -----